civicrm/civicrm-setup/docs/getting-started.md

 Whether your goal is to improve the `civicrm-setup` library, write a new installer, or write a new plugin, it will help to start out by running the command-line installer.
-This will help to explore and experiment.
+This can help you understand and experiment with the library.

 ## Get the `civicrm-setup` code